fpereiro/gotoB/readme.md

 var dale = window.dale, teishi = window.teishi, lith = window.lith, c = window.c;
 ```

 You may have noticed I omitted recalc in the line of code above.
-This is because you'll most likely use this recalc through gotoв's functions - in fact, gotoв is built on top of recalc.
+This is because you'll most likely use this recalc through gotoв's functions instead of using it directly.

 ### Generating HTML

 gotoв generates HTML directly on the browser, using javascript.
 This HTML, when placed on the page, becomes the interface to the webapp.

-Our first stop is to understand how to write HTML using javascript.
-The way to do this in gotoв is through [lith](https://github.com/fpereiro/lith), a library that uses javascript object literals to represent HTML.
+Our first stop is to understand how to write HTML using javascript. gotoв does this through [lith](https://github.com/fpereiro/lith), a library that uses javascript object literals to generate HTML.
 Object literals are mere arrays (`[...]`) and objects (`{...}`), nothing more than that!
-We call these literals that represent HTML as `liths`.
+We call these literals that generate HTML as `liths`.
 Let's see a few examples of some liths and their corresponding HTML:

 - `['p', 'Hello'] -> <p>Hello</p>`
 - `['div', {class: 'nice'}, 'Cool'] -> <div class="nice">Cool</div>`.
 - `['div', ['p', {id: 'nested'}, 'Turtles']] -> <div><p id="nested">Turtles</p></div>`.

-*Note for crazy people supporting very old browsers*: put quotes around `class` (`{'class': ...` instead of `{class: ...`) to make the second example work.
+*Note for crazy people supporting very old browsers like Firefox 3 and Internet Explorer 8*: put quotes around `class` (`{'class': ...` instead of `{class: ...`) to make the second example work.

 In general, a lith is an array with one to three elements.
-The first element is a string representing the `tag`.
-There can be a second element for representing attributes, which is an object.
+The first element is a string indicating the `tag`.
+There can be a second element for specifying attributes, which is an object.
 Finally, you can add `contents` to the lith; these contents can be a string, a number or another lith.

-We also support a collection of liths, which is affectionally called *lithbag*.
+Besides liths, we also can write an array containing multiple liths, which is affectionally called *lithbag*.
 For example:

 - `<p></p><p></p>`: `[['p'], ['p']]`.